 We are glad to assist clients of all sizes with their medical device strategy, from device manufacturers to funded startups.
 We are experts at portfolio development and regularly work with physicians who are seeking investors or licensing opportunities.
 Peter D. Sleman is head of the medical device practice, and a member of the Society of Physician Entrepreneurs (SoPE).
+He is the author of The Physician Inventor: The Doctor's Handbook to Patenting Medical Devices and Methods and numerous journal articles.
 More information for physician entrepreneurs is available here.

 Below is a sample of companies that we have supported and profiles of certain technologies.

 TRANSCATHETER AORTIC VALVE REPLACEMENT